Holomorphic representation of quantum computations: Abstract

 \section{Abstract}

-We introduce a model of computing on holomorphic functions, which captures bosonic quantum computing through the Segal--Bargmann representation of quantum states.
-We argue that this holomorphic representation is a natural one which not only gives a canonical definition of bosonic quantum computing using basic elements of complex analysis but also provides a unifying picture which delineates the boundary between discrete- and continuous-variable quantum information theory.
+We study bosonic quantum computations using the Segal--Bargmann representation of quantum states.
+We argue that this holomorphic representation is a natural one which not only gives a canonical description of bosonic quantum computing using basic elements of complex analysis but also provides a unifying picture which delineates the boundary between discrete- and continuous-variable quantum information theory.
 Using this representation, we show that the evolution of a single bosonic mode under a Gaussian Hamiltonian can be described as an integrable dynamical system of classical Calogero--Moser particles corresponding to the zeros of the holomorphic function, together with a conformal evolution of Gaussian parameters.
 We explain that the Calogero--Moser dynamics is due to unique features of bosonic Hilbert spaces such as squeezing.
 We then generalize the properties of this holomorphic representation to the multimode case, deriving a non-Gaussian hierarchy of quantum states and relating entanglement to factorization properties of holomorphic functions.
-Finally, we apply this formalism to discrete- and continuous-variable quantum measurements and introduce formally the model of Holomorphic Quantum Computing.
-Non-adaptive circuits in this model allow for a classification of subuniversal models that are generalisations of Boson Sampling and Gaussian quantum computing, while adaptive circuits capture existing universal bosonic quantum computing models.
-Our results leave open the possibility that continuous-variable quantum computations may outperform their discrete-variable counterpart.
+Finally, we apply this formalism to discrete- and continuous-variable quantum measurements and obtain a classification of subuniversal models that are generalizations of Boson Sampling and Gaussian quantum computing.